ALEXANDRIA, Va.--(BUSINESS WIRE)--

 Established in 1959, VSE is a diversified products and services company providing logistics solutions with integrity, agility, and value.
 VSE is dedicated to making our federal and commercial clients successful by delivering innovative solutions for vehicle, ship, and aircraft sustainment, supply chain management, platform modernization, mission enhancement, and program management, and providing energy, IT, and consulting services.
 For additional information regarding VSE services and products, please see the Company's web site at www.vsecorp.com or contact Christine Kaineg, VSE Investor Relations, at (703) 329-3263.

-Please refer to our 2017 Form 10-K for further information and analysis of VSE’s financial condition and results of operations.
-VSE encourages investors and others to review the detailed reporting and disclosures contained in VSE’s public filings for additional discussion about the status of customer programs and contract awards, risks, revenue sources and funding, dependence on material customers, and management’s discussion of short and long term business challenges and opportunities.
+Please refer to our 2018 Form 10-K, to be filed with the Securities and Exchange Commission (SEC) on or about March 4, 2019, for further information and analysis of VSE’s financial condition and results of operations.
+VSE encourages investors and others to review the detailed reporting and disclosures contained in VSE’s public filings with the SEC for additional discussion about the status of customer programs and contract awards, risks, revenue sources and funding, dependence on material customers, and management’s discussion of short and long term business challenges and opportunities.